 Why I Like This Plant

-- Architectural interest all year long
+- Adds architectural interest all year

 - Eye-catching chartreuse flowers